witseie-elen4010/2025-group-lab-002/README.md

 - Interactive clue and voting rounds
 - In-game chat with history and discussion timer
 - Admin panel for user and log management
-- Player can leave the lobby; room updates for remaining players
+- Player can leave the lobby or game; room updates for remaining players
 - Unit & integration tests with Jest and Supertest
 - Code coverage tracked with Coveralls
+- Guests get a randomly generated quirky username

 ---